|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

-Built by Brewster as a model B.339-23.
+Built by Brewster Aeronautical Corporation as a model B.339-23.
 Constructors Number 386.
-This aircraft was intended for use by the Netherlands East Indies Air Force (NEIAF) and assigned NEIAF serial number B-3186 and painted in Dutch markings.
+This aircraft was intended for use by the Netherlands East Indies Air Force (NEIAF) as Buffalo serial number B-3186 and painted in Dutch markings.
 Assigned to the United States Army Air Force (USAAF) with a "NX" test number.
 Disassembled and shipped overseas to Australia.

 On June 15, 1942 assigned to 1 Photographic Reconnaissance Unit (1 PRU).
 Modified with armor plate and guns removed and had 3 x F24 cameras and an auxiliary fuel tank installed.
 This aircraft operated from Hughes Field (30 Mile) south of Darwin.

-On August 23, 1942 while parked on the ground at Hughes Field (30 Mile) this aircraft was destroyed during a Japanese bombing raid by G4M1 Bettys.
+On August 23, 1942 while parked at Hughes Field (30 Mile) destroyed during a Japanese bombing raid by G4M1 Bettys.
 Afterwards, the burned wreckage of this Buffalo was photographed with only the engine, propeller and tail section with the fabric missing.